 - Lastly, I like Hanukkah because I like playing the dreidel game.

 Step 4: Close this lesson by discussing the similarities between the holidays and how many families celebrate in similar ways.
 Talk about the importance of respecting the differences as well.

 Supporting All Learners

 Instead of writing their paragraphs, allow students who are having difficulty to record their responses on an audio recorder.
 You may also want to pair them with a peer coach or work with them separately.

 - Have students visit other classes within the school to share their paragraphs.

 - Choose appropriate holiday stories that are rich in dialogue and create Reader's Theatre scripts for each story.
 Perform the story for other classes and parents.

 - Introduce other holiday stories and continue comparing, using a more complex graphic organizer.

 Invite parents or community members to speak to the class, discussing how they celebrate Christmas, Hanukkah, or Kwanzaa.
 Have them bring a special dish or symbol to share.

-- Complete charting exercises and Overlapping Concept organizer with teacher assistance.
+- Complete charting exercises and Overlapping Concepts Graphic Organizer with teacher assistance

 - Were students able to respond to the literature with the charting and overlapping concepts exercises and with the paragraph writing?